Impact of grazing management on biodiversity and ecosystem services in Nordhordland Biosphere Reserve

 In her PhD-project at the University of Bergen, Morgane Kerdoncuff studies how different domestic grazing managements affect biodiversity and key ecosystem services in the Nordhordland UNESCO Biosphere area.

-Biodiversity and ecosystem services delivery under different grazing management in Nordhordland Biosphere Reserve
+Biodiversity and ecosystem services delivery under different grazing management: effects of the grazer and the environment

 The study locations in this project are spread around in Norway's first UNESCO Biosphere Reserve - Nordhordland UNESCO Biosphere.